-If you’re injured by the incident, there are a few coverage possibilities: uninsured motorist bodily injury (UMBI), personal injury protection (PIP), or medpay.
+If you suffer an injury in the incident, a few coverage possibilities apply: uninsured motorist bodily injury (UMBI), personal injury protection (PIP), or Medpay.
 UMBI is generally the first to kick in, but if the driver doesn’t have it, one can generally use one of the other two.
 None of these three options have deductibles involved, the coverage used does not matter much, with one minor caveat.

-Namely, some insurers differentiate between “primary” and “secondary” medpay coverage.
-If primary, then medpay will cover medical bills up to its limits.
+Namely, some insurers differentiate between “primary” and “secondary” Medpay coverage.
+If primary, then Medpay will cover medical bills up to its limits.
 After that, the driver has to tap into their health insurance.
-With secondary, health insurance is used first, and medpay kicks in after (though it will pay any health insurance deductibles the driver has to pay).
+With secondary, health insurance applies first, and Medpay kicks in after (though it will pay any health insurance deductibles the driver has to pay).

 - There may be surveillance footage or witnesses that you can help you learn more about who caused the damages.

 - Filing a police report is also advisable.
 Some police departments even have online reporting available, which makes doing so fast and easy.
 There is often a certain dollar limit of damage that is permissible for filing online reports.
 Beyond that limit, one must file directly with an officer.